mdn/content/files/en-us/web/html/element/table/index.md

 #### Basic styling

-Let's apply a basic style to the table to adjust the typeface being used, and add a background color to the header row.
+Let's apply a basic style to the table to adjust the typeface and add a background color to the header row.

 ##### Result